 Many Sony users struggle with their memory cards when they want to shoot 4k 100M videos with the XAVC S codec.
 I think this is because Sony cameras scan each card when you put it in the camera to see if it’s U3 compatible or not.
 Sometimes these cards fail the test and the camera asks you to use a U3 memory card instead.
 The only solution for now is to get a new memory card.
 The Sony brand is the best option right now.
 Lexar and Sandisk are also good choices.

 4k 100M Requirements

-It looks like SDHC memory cards as well as SDXC memory cards work for 4k video on the Sony A6300.
-Sony previously had issues with XAVS S working on SDHC memory cards but has been slowly rolling out new firmware that updates older cameras as well as releasing new cameras like the A6300 that come loaded with this feature.
+Both SDHC and SDXC memory cards can work for 4k video on the Sony A6300.
+Sony used to have problems with XAVS S on SDHC memory cards, but they have been updating the firmware of older cameras and launching new cameras like the A6300 with this feature.

-You will however still need U3 memory cards to consistently record 4K 100M video.
+You still need U3 memory cards to record 4K 100M video without any issues.

 Best SD Memory Card Sony A6300 Conclusions

-I was a little bummed that Sony did not upgrade their camera to have faster memory card performances.
-They brag about how fast this camera can shoot and how good the auto focus is, but then you have to wait an eternity for the buffer to clear compared to the competition.
-Maybe next year we’ll start seeing some modern USB 3.0 performances out of Sony, for now, this is a pretty big disappointment.
+I was disappointed that Sony did not improve their camera’s memory card speed.
+They boast about how fast this camera can take pictures and how great the autofocus is, but then you have to wait a long time for the buffer to empty compared to the rivals.